Oby Ezekwesili: Board memberships

-On 1 October 2012, one of the world's leading telecommunications firms, Bharti Airtel, with operations in 20 countries, named Ezekwesili as a director on its board.
-She is also on the boards of World Wildlife Fund, the School of Public Policy of Central European University, the Harold Hartog School of Government and Policy, New African magazine, Women Political Leaders, Fundacao Dom Cabral and the Center for Global Leadership Tufts University.
+On 1 October 2012, telecommunications firm, Bharti Airtel, with operations in 20 countries, named Ezekwesili as a director on its board.
+She also served on the boards of World Wildlife Fund, the School of Public Policy of Central European University, the Harold Hartog School of Government and Policy, New African magazine, Women Political Leaders, Fundacao Dom Cabral and the Center for Global Leadership Tufts University.
 In April 2020, she was appointed to the board of trustees of the International Bureau of Fiscal Documentation where she contributes to overseeing their expansion in developing economies.
 She is also the co-chair of the World Economic Forum Africa Regional Stewardship Board.

 In January 2019, Ezekwesili was appointed on the advisory board of directors of Nexford University in Washington DC and subsequently launched a scholarship program dedicated to women in Nigeria.
 In December 2021, Nexford University appointed her as a member of its board of directors.

-She is also the Senior Economic Adviser to the Africa Economic Development Policy Initiative and a member of the advisory board of the Institute for State Effectiveness.
+She is also the senior economic adviser to the Africa Economic Development Policy Initiative and a member of the advisory board of the Institute for State Effectiveness.

-Advocacy and #BringBackOurGirls Campaign
+Advocacy and #BringBackOurGirls campaign

 In March 2014, Ezekwesili delivered a speech at the national summit of the All Progressives Congress (APC), Nigeria's leading opposition party.
 She criticized the many cross-carpeting governors and urged the party to have "a conversation deeper than how you're going to chase (the ruling) PDP out of power".

 After nearly 300 mainly Christian girls were abducted from Chibok by the Islamist militant group Boko Haram, Ezekwesili used the Bring Back Our Girls (BBOG) advocacy group to draw global attention to the plight of all persons who have been abducted by terrorists from Nigeria's war ravaged northeast region.
 She was instrumental to the start of the viral #Advocacy and #BringBackOurGirls Campaign on social media, which trended internationally.
-On 23 April, at the opening ceremony for a UNESCO event honoring the city of Port Harcourt as the 2014 World Book Capital city, she urged Nigerians to not just tweet but actively participate in efforts to "bring back our girls".
+On 23 April, at the opening ceremony for a UNESCO event honoring Port Harcourt as the 2014 World Book Capital, she urged Nigerians not only to tweet but actively participate in efforts to "bring back our girls".

 As she prepared to board a British Airways flight to London to appear on the BBC programme Hard Talk in July 2014, she was detained by Nigeria's secret service, the SSS, who also seized her passport.
 She was later released the same morning.

 She is the founder and convener of the #RedCardMovement.